christophelebrun/sqldf/README.md

 # SQLDF - Structured Query Language (SQL) on DataFrames (DF)
-An API to run SQL (SQLite) queries on pandas.Dataframe objects.
+A simple way to run SQL (SQLite) queries on pandas.Dataframe objects.

 ## How it works
 1) It create a virtual in-memory SQLite3 database at runtime